Skip to: Navigation | Content | Left Column | Right Column | Footer

 Facts about the Monmouth County SPCA

-The MCSPCA is an Open Admission shelter.
+The MCSPCA is an Open Admission organization.
 We do not euthanize adoptable pets.
-We are proud and pleased to have adopted this policy in 1999.
-It has enabled us to save countless lives.
+We are proud and pleased to have adopted this policy in 1999; it has enabled us to save countless lives.
 However, since adoptable animals stay at the shelter until they are able to find the right home, the added financial and manpower burden has been enormous.
+In 1997, we cared for 45 dogs and 50 cats at any given time.
+Today, after our shelter renovation in 2010, we can house more than 100 dogs and 350 cats.
+We are very often at capacity but when we’re not, we continually pull animals from struggling shelters in an effort to save more lives.

 We need your donations now more than ever.
 Help us continue the important work of serving the people and pets of Monmouth County, please send a donation today to: Monmouth County SPCA, 260 Wall Street, Eatontown, NJ, 07724, or donate online.
 The animals thank you.